lucasrojas11/DevOps-Projects/Project 1- Cloud native monitoring app/README.md

-# Cloud Native Resource Monitoring Python App on K8s
+# Python Application on EKS

 ## **Prerequisites** !
 (Things to have before starting the projects)